trafficparrot/trafficparrot-demo-applications/mobile-network-hardware/README.md

 # This is a sample application used for demonstrating how to create passthrough JMS IBM MQ mocks in Traffic Parrot

-## Download this application
+## Download the applications used in this tutorial
-You can download this application here: https://trafficparrot.com/documentation/files/mobile-network-hardware.zip
+You can download the ```mobile-network-hardware``` application here: https://trafficparrot.com/documentation/files/mobile-network-hardware.zip

+You can download the ```mobile-onboarding``` application here: https://trafficparrot.com/documentation/files/mobile-onboarding.zip

 ## Application setup